Business value of continuous delivery

 Business KPIs when mapped to pipelines also help us calculate the RoI (return on investment) of pipelines.
 Leadership teams use these metrics to understand possible areas of improvement and to plan for budget.

-Don’t waste time debating whether continuous delivery is right for you, or whether continuous integration is enough.
+Don’t waste time debating whether continuous delivery is right for you, or whether continuous integration is enough, or if continuous deployment is your seventh heaven.
 Now is the time to find out.
 If you shy away now, and later your business runs out of steam, you will have only yourself to blame.
-When you embark on this journey, it will open up an avenue of opportunities for your team to learn and continuously improve!
-And if you factor in the employees who won't burn out due to "midnight oil" releases, and people who get to work on making their own worlds better instead of propping up a building that's constantly falling apart, the value becomes obvious.
-Don’t you agree?
+This isn’t so much about where you are in this journey.
+The fact that you have embarked on this journey will open up avenues of opportunities for your team to continuously improve!
+It will broaden your horizon by helping you experiment without fear.
+And if you factor in your employees who won't burn out due to "midnight oil" releases, and people who get to work on making their own worlds better instead of propping up a building that's constantly falling apart, the value becomes obvious.
+Would you agree?

 On a related note